Jeffrey Brauch, Dean and Professor, Regent University School of Law

 - If you sense that God has called you to join Him in loving and advocating for the oppressed, please come to Regent Law to be equipped for that work.

-- If you are already an advocate for the oppressed, please join our network of partners.
+- If you are already an advocate for the oppressed, please contact us.
 Please consider receiving and mentoring Regent interns and let us know how we can best serve you and further the work you are doing.

 As we launch this Center, instead of despair, I feel excitement.
 God is raising up a generation who will combat human trafficking, child abuse, and religious persecution in a large-scale and meaningful way.
 I am excited about the vital role Regent Law will play in equipping these men and women for their work.